Python Messaging Quickstart

-Build a simple Python application that receives an SMS message and sends a reply.
+Build a simple Python application that receives a message and sends a reply.

 You're ready for this quickstart if you've got the following: